Flamenco/stackeditpro/Features.md

 ### Page-Names Extension

 We added a syntax for adding titles to your pages without needing to use a heading.
-This results in the page name not getting added contents, and allows for a page-title style.
+This results in the page name not getting added contents, and allows for a *page-title* CSS style.

-You can put a title between `[` and `]`, followed by a blank line.
+You can put a title as your first line, between `[` and `]`, followed by a blank line.
 ```
 [My Great Page]